Costa Rica: An Overview

 Economic and Social Conditions

 Costa Rica pursued state-led economic development throughout much of the 20th century but began to adopt a more market-oriented economic strategy in the 1980s.
-Since that time, it has attracted a cluster of high-tech manufacturers, including semiconductor producers and medical device companies, and has developed a dynamic tourism sector, contributing to the diversification of the country’s once predominantly agricultural economy.
-According to the Economist Intelligence Unit, services— including tourism—now comprise about two-thirds of gross domestic product (GDP), while high-tech manufacturing accounts for a plurality of Costa Rican exports and much of the foreign direct investment in Costa Rica.
+Since that time, it has attracted a cluster of high-tech manufacturers, including semiconductor producers and medical device companies, and has developed a dynamic tourism sector, contributing to the diversification of the country's once predominantly agricultural economy.

-The Chaves administration’s economic policy has focused primarily on strengthening the government’s finances.
-It successfully completed two agreements with the International Monetary Fund, which provided the Costa Rican government with about $2.3 billion in financing between 2021 and 2024 to implement policies intended to stabilize Costa Rica’s debt burden, support economic recovery from the COVID-19 pandemic, and address climate risks.
-Costa Rica’s public debt declined from nearly 68% of GDP in 2021 to below 60% of GDP in 2024 due to a mix of factors, including the Chaves administration’s tight fiscal policy, tax and public employment reforms enacted by the previous government, and annual economic growth rates averaging more than 5%.
+The Chaves administration's economic policy has focused primarily on strengthening the government's finances.
+It concluded two agreements with the International Monetary Fund (IMF), which provided the Costa Rican government with about $2.3 billion in financing between 2021 and 2024 to implement policies intended to stabilize Costa Rica's debt burden, support economic recovery from the COVID-19 pandemic, and address climate risks.
+Costa Rica's public debt declined from nearly 68% of gross domestic product (GDP) in 2021 to below 60% of GDP in 2024 due to a mix of factors, including the Chaves administration's tight fiscal policy, tax and public employment reforms enacted by the previous government, and annual economic growth rates averaging more than 5%.

 U.S.-Costa Rican Relations

-Trade and Investment Ties The United States and Costa Rica are parties to the Dominican Republic-Central America-United States Free Trade Agreement (CAFTA-DR; P.L.
-109-53), which was signed in 2004 and entered into force for Costa Rica in 2009.
-U.S.-Costa Rican trade in goods reached a record high of $21.3 billion in 2024, according to U.S. Census Bureau data.
-U.S. goods exports to Costa Rica totaled $9.7 billion, led by mineral fuels, electrical machinery, and medical instruments and parts.
+U.S.-Costa Rican goods trade reached a record high of $21.3 billion in 2024, according to the U.S. Census Bureau.
+U.S. goods exports to Costa Rica totaled $9.6 billion, led by mineral fuels, electrical machinery, and medical instruments and parts.
 U.S. goods imports from Costa Rica totaled $11.6 billion, led by medical instruments and parts, electrical machinery, and fruit.

-Security Cooperation Costa Rica’s institutions have proven more resilient than those of its Central American neighbors, but the country has experienced an increase in organized crime and violence over the past decade.
-Homicides rose from 471 (9.9 per 100,000 residents) in 2014 to 880 (16.6 per 100,000) in 2024.
-Costa Rican authorities have linked much of the violence to drug trafficking organizations, which use the country as a transit and storage point for South American cocaine destined for the United States and Europe.
+Costa Rica has experienced an increase in violence over the past decade, which Costa Rican authorities have linked to drug trafficking organizations that use the country as a transit and storage point for South American cocaine destined for the United States and Europe.
 Domestic drug consumption—including a nascent fentanyl market—also has fueled turf battles among criminal organizations, according to the U.S. State Department.
+In August 2025, the U.S. Treasury Department imposed asset-blocking sanctions on four Costa Rican nationals—including a former public security minister—for their involvement in drug trafficking and money laundering.
+Two of the individuals are awaiting extradition to the United States.

-Migration and Refugee Flows As a comparatively prosperous and stable country, Costa Rica has long served as a destination for migrants and asylum-seekers from other parts of Latin America.
-The country has experienced a surge in asylum requests over the past decade, primarily due to the ongoing political crisis in neighboring Nicaragua.
-According to the UN Refugee Agency, nearly 248,000 forcibly displaced people resided in Costa Rica in 2024, including 197,000 Nicaraguans.
+As a comparatively prosperous and stable country, Costa Rica has been a destination for migrants and asylum-seekers from other parts of Latin America.
+The country has experienced a surge in asylum requests over the past decade, primarily due to political repression in neighboring Nicaragua.
+According to the UN Refugee Agency, nearly 263,000 forcibly displaced people resided in Costa Rica in 2024, including 205,000 Nicaraguans.
+The U.S. government provided nearly $90 million to humanitarian organizations between 2018 and 2024 to support migrants and refugees in Costa Rica.